Frechmatz/cl-synthesizer/README.md

 *   socket-type :input-socket if the patch of an input socket is required or :output-socket for the patch of an output socket of the source module.
 *   socket A keyword identifying an input or output socket of the source module.

-The function returns nil if the source module does not exist or if the source module does not expose the given socket or if the given socket is not connected with a module.
-Otherwise it returns a list with the following entries:
+The function returns returns a values object with the following entries:

 *   name Name of the destination module.
 *   module The destination module represented as a property list.
 *   socket A keyword that identifies the input or output socket of the destination module.
 If the socket type of the source module is :input-socket then this keyword represents an output socket of the destination module.
 Otherwise it represents an input socket.

+If the module does not exist, the module does not expose the given socket, or if the socket is not patched, all entries of the returned values object are nil.

 * * *